Gayath1/Traffico/README.md

 #### **IT19028538**
 * how we can detect the traffic violations from the CCTV in real time

+#### **IT19022116**
+* Predict the future traffic violation frequency and traffic violations that causes accident and identify black spots of traffic violation?

 # Individual Objectives

 #### **IT19035154**